volanar/openvk/README.md

 This project was made fundamentally for the Russian audience.
 ## TODO
-The list has been moved.
-The list is now available via this link: https://github.com/openvk/openvk/projects/1?fullscreen=true
+~~A list has been moved.
+A list is now available via this link: https://github.com/openvk/openvk/projects/1?fullscreen=true~~

+Unfortunately, a list has moved again, and ordinary people can't access it now.
+An archive list is still open by the link above, but it will not be updated.